13.9.2 TAS Audit Coordination

 Procedure for Closing or Modifying a PCA

-2. No later than 30 days prior to the PCA implementation date, the JAMES Coordinator (working with the responsible official) shall prepare a briefing paper containing the following:
+2. No later than 30 days prior to the PCA implementation date, the JAMES Coordinator (working with the responsible official) shall prepare an executive briefing containing the following:

 1. A description of the issue.